afonso-praca/sac-ui/README.md

 # sac-ui

-Front end app
+Front end app.
 Depends on a running instance of sac-api to properly run.

 ## How to run